 Who am I?
 Isn’t that what all of us want to know?
-When we start to explore the breed of dog that’s closest to who we are as a person, we’ll need to keep in mind that most of us are too complex to be defined by a single breed of dog.
-Just like most dogs, most of us humans are mutts or a mixture of different breeds.
-Thankfully, as we’ll see, that usually ends up being a good thing!
+When we start exploring which breed of dog best reflects the individual traits we possess as a genetic being, it’s important to keep in mind that most of us are too complex and diverse to be defined by a single breed of dog.
+Just like most dogs, the majority of us humans are mutts or a mixture of different breeds of dogs.
+As we’ll see, that usually ends up being a good thing due to hybrid vigor.

-Being a mutt or a mixture of different DNA has its advantages as we’re more diverse and multi-dimensional than a purebred individual.
-And, the more dissimilar the maternal and paternal DNA is, the more unique and original we’ll tend to be.
+Being a mutt or a mixture of different DNA has its advantages because we’ll naturally be more diverse and multi-dimensional than a “purebred” individual.
+The more dissimilar maternal and paternal DNA are, the stronger their offspring will be since the offspring will have received the best of each parent’s DNA due to the dominant and recessive genes that exist on the parental and offspring’s DNA.

 This pairing of divergent parental DNA creates a best-of-both-worlds scenario called “hybrid vigor.”
 Offspring that are produced from two very dissimilar parents are typically born with qualities and abilities that are superior to those of either parent individually.
 That’s why mutts (who are an example of hybrid vigor) are healthier than their purebred counterparts.